aestellwag/plugin-supervisor-barge-coach/README.md

 This plugin adds a barge-in and coach button to the Monitor call canvas.
 You can get to this via the Team View, click on the agent you wish to monitor and the buttons will be available once you begin to monitor the live calls.
 The left button is the Barge-In button which allows you to join the conference all with the agent(s) and customer(s).
 Toggling this button will mute/unmute yourself.
 The right button is the Coach button which allows you to talk to the agent you are monitoring.
 The no other member of the call will be able to hear you except for the monitored agent.
 Toggling this button enables Coach and the left button converts to a Mute/Un-Mute button for the coaching mode.

+First select the call/worker you wish to monitor
 ![Plugin Demo](https://github.com/aestellwag/plugin-supervisor-barge-coach/blob/main/Supervisor-Barge-Coach-Plugin-1.gif)

+Click the Monitor button to enable the Barge-In Button (Left Button) and Coach Button (Right Button)
 ![Plugin Demo](https://github.com/aestellwag/plugin-supervisor-barge-coach/blob/main/Supervisor-Barge-Coach-Plugin-2.gif)

 ## Pre-req